Deep Learning on a Data Diet: Finding Important Examples Early in Training: Discussion

 \section{Discussion}

 In summary, our work both (1) introduces methods to significantly prune data without sacrificing test accuracy using {\it only} local information {\it very early} in training (\cref{fig:tradeoffs}), sometimes even at initialization, and (2) uses the resulting methods to obtain new scientific insights into how different subsets of training examples drive the dynamics of deep learning.
 We start from a principled approach by asking how much on average each training \sample influences the loss reduction of other examples, and from that starting point, we obtain $2$ scores, namely gradient norm (\scorename) and error norm (\scoreerror) that bound or approximate this influence, with higher scores indicating higher potential influence.
 We find that \samples with higher scores tend to be harder to learn, in the sense that they are forgotten more often over the entire course of training.
 We also find that the very highest scoring examples tend to be either unrepresentative outliers of a class, have non standard backgrounds or odd angles, are subject to label noise, or are otherwise difficult.
 This observation yields a simple and powerful sliding window method (\cref{fig:slidingwindow}) to prune data by keeping examples within a range of scores, where the start and the end of the range constitute just $2$ hyperparmeters that can be tuned via a validation set.
+This tuning can be done using different hyperparameter settings or on a different network saving computation time (\cref{app:arch_gen}).
 Furthermore, we find that high-scoring examples primarily drive feature learning by maximally supporting the velocity of the NTK, whereas learning dynamics might actually give up on the very highest scoring examples that may correspond to unrepresentative examples or noise (\cref{fig:ntk}).
 Finally we show that higher (lower) scoring subsets of examples contribute to a rougher (smoother) loss landscape (\cref{fig:lmc}).
 Overall this decomposition of both loss landscape geometry and learning dynamics into differential contributions from different types of \samples constitutes an exciting new methodology for analyzing deep learning.
 A deeper understanding of the differential role played by different subsets of examples could aid not only in data pruning, but also in curriculum design, active learning, federated learning with privacy, and analysis of fairness and bias.
+Our empirical findings raise a number of interesting theoretical questions, some of which we discuss in \cref{app:ablate}.